-This service treats babies and children with bleeding disorders, thrombosis and other blood conditions.
+We treat babies and children with bleeding disorders, thrombosis and other blood conditions.
 For information about getting or making a referral to this service see our referrals page.

 Children’s haemophilia centre

-The centre provides care for children with inherited bleeding disorders.
-It is the hub of the South London Paediatric Haemophilia Network with access to other specialist children's services.
+We are the hub of the South London Paediatric Haemophilia Network with access to other specialist children's services.

 We offer diagnosis, supported by specialist clinical and laboratory expertise.

-Children with confirmed bleeding disorders are assessed and treated by a broad team working closely with community and school medical services.
+Children with confirmed bleeding disorders are assessed and treated by a broad team working closely with community and school services.

 Children’s thrombosis and general haematology

 We care for babies and children with thrombosis with other specialist teams.